aperlini/Bash-utils/README.md

 Bash utils
 ==========
-A collection of scripts that I find useful or was just curious to play with
+A collection of scripts that I find useful or was just curious to play with (WIP)

 Scripts: